 When and where is Zomba City Festival

-It starts on Friday 29th April and finishes on Monday 2nd May.
-2022 The festival takes place at 8 different venues on town, for visitors to explore the city and for us to spread the crowd for physical distancing.
+It starts on Friday 28th April and finishes on Monday 1st of May 2023.
+The festival takes place at 8 different venues on town for visitors to explore and enjoy the city.

 What is Zomba City Festival?

 Zomba City Festival wants to put Zomba on the map; we want visitors to enjoy the beauty of this historical town at the foot of Zomba Mountain.
 We want to showcase local talent and create business opportunities for local businesses.